kristinkspanos/eda_methods/README.md

     * pd.get_dummies() - creates a new binary variable for each category within the original variable
       * useful in cases where it doesn't make sense to assign numbers to variables and therefore create the appearance of an order between the variables, or in cases where we don't want to assume equal spacing between categories
       * be careful using this method with a large number of categories, as a new variable will be created for each category
+* Combining categories
+  * Categories that are similar can be combined to show a larger, more general category.
+  * Categories with few observations can be combined and shown as 'other'
+* Binning numeric data
+  * Binning is categorizing numeric data based on a range of data.
 * Scaling and Normalization
   * It is difficult to compare variables with vastly different scales, or create models using these variables.
 Variables can be re-scaled or noramlized so that each feature can be compared.
   * Scaling and normalization methods